Program Number: 10-160-3

 Medical office managers play a vital role in the health care industry by planning, directing, and coordinating medical and health services.
 The Medical Office Manager may focus on management of facility operations, specialize in managing a specific clinical area or department, or manage a medical practice for a group of physicians.
 These individuals work closely with providers, employees, patients, and payors to ensure successful operations.

 The program is comprised of a progressive career ladder transitioning from two certificates (Administrative Medical Assistant and Medical Billing Specialist) --> Technical Diploma (Medical Office Specialist) --> Associate Degree (Medical Office Management).
 Students will also earn a local certificate (Healthcare Leadership).
+Click here to discover more about the different career pathways in the Medical Office Cluster programs.

 This program is highly recommended for graduates of Medical Assistant, Medical Office Specialist, and Medical Billing Specialist who wish to pursue an Associate’s Degree to elevate their career opportunities.